 What Are Abrasive Wheels?

-Abrasive wheels are wheels, discs, cylinders, or cones that consist of abrasive particles.
+Abrasive wheels are wheels, discs, cylinders, or cones that are made up of abrasive particles.
 In abrasive wheels, the abrasive particles (grit) have been bonded together using organic or inorganic substances, for example, resin.

-They are powered wheels commonly used in grinding machines and are defined by the grade of the wheel, the wheel structure, the grit size, the abrasive material and the coating material.
+They are powered wheels commonly used in grinding machines and are defined by:

-You’ll find abrasive wheels are common in the industry and are used for a wide range of purposes, whether it be for grinding, cutting, or dressing.
+You’ll find abrasive wheels are common in the industry and are used for a wide range of purposes, such as grinding, cutting, or dressing.
 Abrasive wheels are used on a wide range of materials.

 Whether abrasive wheels are used to modify surfaces or to prepare surfaces, they can be very dangerous if handled by untrained workers.